euroargodev/argopy-training/README.md

 ## 🛠️ Get ready

+Installation and setup instructions are given in the [get_ready](./get_ready) folder of this repository.

 **You will need to set up your Python environment with [the last Argopy version](https://github.com/euroargodev/argopy/releases/latest) and all required dependencies.**

 > Note that Argopy training camps do not start with an installation tutorial.
 We expect from attendees a working Argopy environment to start the training.

 Since all the training material is provided as [Jupyter notebooks](https://jupyter.org/install), you will also need to set up **Jupyter** (we recommend JupyterLab) and install the Python kernel where you installed Argopy.

-To get you started though, installation and setup instructions are given in the [get_ready](./get_ready) folder of this repository.

 ## 📚 Training content